-- 1 cup grapes, peeled and sliced (not too thin but not thick)
+- 1 Cup Green grapes, peeled and sliced (not too thin but not thick)

-- 2 table spoon white balsamic vinegar or 2 tablespoon white vinegar
+- 2 Tablespoons White balsamic vinegar or 2 tablespoons white vinegar

-- 4 table spoon finely sliced mint , extra leaves for garnish.
+- 4 Tablespoons Finely sliced mint, extra leaves for garnish.

 - In a bowl, combine all the ingredients and set aside in thefridge.